ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Experiments

 \subsection{Experiment Setup}

 {\inlinetitle Implementation.} We implement our \algName~method with PyTorch \cite{paszke2019pytorch} and PyTorch3D \cite{ravi2020pytorch3d}.
 For the segmented depth image of an object, we perform statistical outlier removal on the back-projected point cloud as in \cite{akizuki2021asm, manhardt2020cps++}.
-Moreover, we discard object detections that have points fewer than a threshold.
-All the hyperparameter values are summarized in \supplementary.
+Moreover, we discard object detections that have fewer than a threshold number of points.
+All the hyperparameter values are given in \supplementary.

 {\inlinetitle Datasets.} ShapeNetCore \cite{chang2015shapenet} is used to compute the ASM for the six categories in the NOCS REAL data \cite{wang2019normalized}.
-For each category, we exclude weird-looking shapes, which is similarly done in \cite{akizuki2021asm}.
+For each category, we exclude weird-looking shapes (e.g. cups with saucers), which is similarly done in \cite{akizuki2021asm}.
 As our model does not train on any pose-annotated data, synthetic benchmarks are irrelevant.
 We thus evaluate our method on the NOCS REAL test set.
 For the shape classification network, we use the NOCS REAL train set for training.